HaoLi12345/interactive_seg/README.md

 full: n=2074 from independent validation set, mean dice = 0.802 (iteration=6), mean initial dice = 0.776 (iteration=1).

-This Dice is averaged version by all subjects.
+This Dice is averaged version by all subjects. <br />
-For each subject, the dice is derived from the mean of all classes.
+For each subject, the dice is derived from the mean of all classes. <br />
 For each class, is the Dice of the last iteration (iter=6)

 ## execution time